-Number of servers to be moved
+Number of Servers to be moved

-Processor and memory required for the application, user concurrency and various utilization levels.
+Processor and memory required for the application, user concurrency and various utilization levels

 Storage growth rate, utilization, and configuration

-Methodologies and frequency of backup and restore requirements.
+Methodologies and frequency of backup and restore requirements

 Integration and dependencies points

-Performances of the applications
+Performances of applications

-Remote access disk consumption and
+Remote access disk consumption

-By moving to cloud, operation tasks like monitoring and log analysis, backing up of the data etc. have been automated and reduced the repetitive tasks.
+By migrating the workload to Cloud, availability of the workload was achieved.
+Also, operation tasks like monitoring, log analysis, backing up of data have been automated and reduced the manual intervention.